 This virtual exhibition mirrors the exhibition that was on display at the Fisher Library from January 25 to May 28 2016, which corresponded with the 400th anniversary of Shakespeare's death.

-An exhibition at The Thomas Fisher Rare Book Library University of Toronto 24 September-21 December 2007
+This exhibition provides highlights from the exhibition held at The Thomas Fisher Rare Book Library, University of Toronto, 24 September to 21 December 2007.

-This digital exhibition is a selection of items exhibited at the Thomas Fisher Rare Book Library, University of Toronto, January 24 to April 29, 2005.
-The online exhibition was prepared by Susan Chater
+This exhibition provides highlights from the exhibition held at The Thomas Fisher Rare Book Library, University of Toronto, January 24 to April 29, 2005.

 This exhibition, Struggle and Story: Canada in Print, explores the history of Canada through works in print.
 This exhibition draws from the holdings of the Thomas Fisher Rare Book Library as well as material from the University of Toronto Archives and represents more than 120 years of collecting.